What Is Paul Miller’s Law?

 Distracted driving laws can be effective tools in raising awareness and deterring behaviors that contribute to car accidents.
 However, their effectiveness varies depending on enforcement, public education campaigns, and general attitudes toward distracted driving.

 According to the National Highway Traffic Safety Administration, 3,142 people were killed in 2019 in motor vehicle crashes in the United States in which one or more drivers was reported as distracted (National Center for Statistics and Analysis, 2021).
-On a recent nationally-representative survey, 37% of respondents reported talking on a handheld cellphone while driving in the past 30 days, while 34% reported reading texts or emails and 23% reported typing texts or emails while driving (AAA Foundation for Traffic Safety, 2021).
+In a recent, nationwide survey, 37% of respondents reported talking on a handheld cellphone while driving in the past 30 days, while 34% reported reading texts or emails and 23% reported typing texts or emails while driving (AAA Foundation for Traffic Safety, 2021).

-Banning phone use while driving is a common approach, like that taken by the state of Pennsylvania, but there are other strategies to address distracted driving:
+Banning phone use while driving is a common approach, like that taken by Pennsylvania, but there are other strategies to address distracted driving:

 Legislative efforts to curb distracted driving tend to fall into three types: all-driver handheld cellphone bans, all-driver texting bans, or complete cellphone bans that apply to a subset of drivers.
 Evaluations of all-driver handheld cellphone bans have found reductions in self-reported or observed phone use while driving and, in some cases, fatal and injury crashes.
 However, these outcomes are not universal.

-Finally, Eileen Miller notes, “I tell everybody, ‘turn their phones off behind the wheel.’
+Eileen Miller noted, “I tell everybody, ‘turn their phones off behind the wheel.’
 Once you lose a child, there is nothing that important.
 Nothing’s that important.”